 Tony and Heidi knew they had to be very selective when choosing staff for The Coplin Dinner House in order to get the great hospitality vibe they were shooting for.
 They found the best wait staff the area had to offer, a couple of friendly, knowledgeable bartenders, and some terrific chefs in the back of the house.
 Heidi is usually at the bar and Tony is always leading the kitchen.

 The food & drink

 For five years, during the off season while working at The Shipyard Brewhaus, Tony and Heidi hosted a series of locavore dinners.
 These were six-course feasts featuring local food and Maine wines.
 Guests sat at communal tables and Chef Tony would come out during each course and explain where the ingredients came from.
 These dinners were a big hit and they are continuing the tradition at The Coplin Dinner House.

 Tony and Heidi try to use fresh and local ingredients to drive their dishes — they like to call it “real food.”
 The menu is expansive and varied.
 It’s printed daily and the dishes are seasonal, with ingredients purchased from local farmers whenever it’s an option.
 They also raise pigs and goats and have chickens on site for fresh eggs.
 The seafood is usually from the Gulf of Maine, striving for sustainability.

 The restaurant’s Tigerlily Pub seats 20 and is a big hit with those who want to be a little more laid back and enjoy some local conversation.
 The pub menu features great burgers, tacos and sandwiches.
-Thursday night is pub night, which means a different great special each week, like half-off apps or $5 burgers.
+Thursday night is pub night, which means a different great special each week.

 Heidi drives the bar’s cocktail menu with local and seasonal ingredients, as well.
 Her signature cocktails and martinis are crowd pleasers.
 She also features several Maine and local beers and small batch Maine spirits.